Provable Scaling Laws for the Test-Time Compute of Large Language Models: Discussions: extensions to broader scenarios

-The proposed algorithm can be easily converted to an ``anytime'' variant \cite{anytimealgorithm} that does not require pre-specifying $N$, i.e., the number of initial candidates.
-This can be useful in practice, when the amount of test-time compute is adaptive.
+In many real-world scenarios, the available amount of test-time compute is adaptive and unknown a priori.
+To address such cases, we can easily convert the knockout-style algorithm to an ``anytime'' variant \cite{anytimealgorithm} that does not require pre-specifying $N$.
 For example, the algorithm might start with 4 candidate solutions and choose the winner via a knockout tournament.
 If more test-time compute is allowed (e.g., the user is not eagerly requesting the solution, or more computational resources become available), then the algorithm can launch another tournament with 4 freshly sampled candidates, the winner of which will compete with the winner of the previous tournament.
 This complete process is indeed equivalent to a single tournament with $N = 4 + 4 = 8$.
 Such a process can continue until the user finally requests the solution; the eventual value of $N$ is determined online and automatically achieves the maximum value allowed by the available test-time compute.
+Similarly, the league-style algorithm can be converted to an anytime variant, where the total number of candidates and/or the number of comparisons for each candidate increase gradually as more test-time compute becomes available.
+It would be interesting future work to investigate such anytime algorithms from a theoretical or practical perspective.